How to align support areas with the business?

 Technology is a powerful ally when it comes to improving decision-making processes.
 The key is to define which decisions should be optimized through digitization, based on their impact on the »

-How about you, are you good at making decisions?
+How are we making decisions?

-It is difficult to find entrepreneurs or executives who believe that they do not know how to make decisions.
-However, some biases that make us systematically be wrong exist.
-What »
+It is difficult to find people in our organizations who believe that they do not know how to make decisions.
+However, some biases that make us systematically be wrong exist. »